What are high-histamine foods?

 Do my hormones influence histamine levels?

-Puberty and perimenopause are transformative phases in a woman’s life, the hormonal fluctuations typical at these times may influence bodily systems including histamine balance.
-As a result, histamine intolerance may become evident or worsen during these phases.
+Puberty and perimenopause cause hormonal fluctuations which may influence your histamine balance.
+As a result, histamine intolerance may become evident or even worsen during these phases.

 What is the role of digestion in histamine intolerance?